qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 8_ Composite Types.md

 −[(L1 × S1) + (L2 × S2) + (L3 × S3)]

 The bracketed expression in this formula is a compile-time constant (assuming the bounds of A are statically known).
 If A is a global variable, then the address of A is statically known as well, and can be incorporated in the bracketed expression.
 If A is a local variable of a subroutine (with static shape), then the address of A can be decomposed into a static offset (included in the bracketed expression) plus the contents of the frame pointer at run time.
 We can think of the address of A plus the bracketed expression as calculating the location of an imaginary array whose [i, j, k]th element coincides with that of A, but whose lower bound in each dimension is zero.
 This imaginary array is illustrated in Figure 8.10. ■ If i, j, and/or k is known at compile time, then additional portions of the cal- EXAMPLE 8.26

+Static and dynamic portions of an array index culation of the address of A[i, j, k] will move from the dynamic to the static part of

 the formula shown above.
 If all of the subscripts are known, then the entire ad- dress can be calculated statically.
 Conversely, if any of the bounds of the array are not known at compile time, then portions of the calculation will move from the static to the dynamic part of the formula.
 For example, if L1 is not known until run time, but k is known to be 3 at compile time, then the calculation becomes